abtin/notes/2021/Dec.md

 #### Thoughts

 - There is no need to use a pub/sub tech in places where request/reply is the needed pattern.

+### Dec 18, 2021

+#### Thoughts

+- When designing software answering WHY is more important than HOW.
+Sometimes things are not needed.